OLAOLEX/movescrow/web/TEST_WHATSAPP_WEBVIEW.md

 ## Step 3: Check WhatsApp

 You should receive a WhatsApp message with:
-- 🍽️ Order details
+- 🍽️ Order details (items, customer, delivery address)
 - 📋 A button that says "📋 View & Respond"
 - Button opens the order webview in WhatsApp's in-app browser

 ## Step 4: Test Order Actions

-Once you click the button and the webview opens:
+Once you click the button and the webview opens (`/restaurant/order.html`):

 1. **View Order Details** - Should show:
    - Customer name/code
-   - Order items
+   - Order items (formatted list)
    - Delivery address
-   - Special instructions
+   - Special instructions (if any)

 2. **Accept Order**:
    - Click "✅ Accept Order" button